New: Hosted page

 This feature is in development

-Currently the hosted page only supports UK payments.
-It doesn't support payments in Europe, or mandate authorisation.
+Currently the hosted page only supports payments in the UK, France, Ireland and Germany.

 We're automatically starting to redirect some UK payment traffic from the HPP to the new hosted page to improve the user experience.
 Contact us for more information about this.